Week 4: Performance

 db.students.ensureIndex({student_id:1})

-db.students.ensureIndex({student_id:1,class:-1}) – Compound index
+db.students.ensureIndex({student_id:1,class:-1}) – Compound

 You can also makes it 3 part index.